EasyPost/easy-ui/documentation/specs/TextField.md

 Accessibility

 - Labels should be included on all text fields as they describe the purpose of the form control.
-In situations when you may want the label to be visually hidden, use the `isLabelVisuallyHidden` prop.
+In situations when you may want the label to be visually hidden, provide a label via the `aria-label` prop.
 - Do not use `placeholder` text as a replacement for labels.
 It can be used to provide an example to users, but will disappear from the field when a user enters text.
 It's also not broadly supported by assistive technologies and won't display in older browsers.

 ## Dependencies